Are you hoping to establish a more reliable routine with your new baby? Let’s talk about a 2-month-old sleep schedule for your growing newborn!

 How Long Can a 2-Month-Old Stay Awake?

-I talk about baby wake windows a lot, because they’re so helpful!
-Wake windows are how long your baby can stay awake between sleeps, based on your baby’s age and development.
+Wake windows are how long your baby can stay awake between sleeps.

 Keep in mind that wake windows change a lot in the first 6 months of a baby’s life, changing your baby’s sleep schedule those first six months too.